 RPCLink

-RPCLink enables communication with an RPCHandler on your server using HTTP/Fetch.
+RPCLink enables communication with an RPCHandler or any API that follows the RPC Protocol using HTTP/Fetch.

 Overview